-Felice a Testaccio is also one of the historic restaurants in Rome and is located in the traditional Testaccio neighborhood.
-An institution that has been serving Roman cuisine for some 80 years, here the cacio e pepe is excellent, defined by many some of the best pasta in Rome.
+Felice a Testaccio is another one of the historic and best restaurants in Rome and is located in the traditional Testaccio neighborhood.
+An institution that has been serving Roman cuisine for some 80 years, their tonnarelli cacio e pepe is excellent, defined by many as some of the best pasta in Rome.

 The menu changes every day of the week.
 Every day there are traditional Roman dishes as well as personal creations.
 You can find also fish dishes.

-If you are wondering where locals eat in Rome when they want traditional food, Zampagna All’Ostiense is one of those places.
+If you are wondering where locals eat in Rome when they want traditional food, Trattoria Zampagna is one of those places.

 Here, they follow tradition with both the recipes and their calendar.
 So on Thursday, the menu offers gnocchi, Friday it’s salted codfish time, and Saturday it’s all about Roman-style tripe.
 You don’t fancy any of these?
 Don’t worry, every day there are several other options to meet anyone’s preferences.

-Fares are pretty reasonable, so if your concern is the food prices in Rome, this is a place to try in the lovely Ostiense neighbourhood.
+Fares are pretty reasonable, so if your concern is the food prices in Rome, this is a place to try in the lovely Ostiense neighborhood.

-At Zampagna All’Ostiense you will find some of the best food to eat in Rome when it comes to non-touristy authentic local cuisine.
+At Trattoria Zampagna, you will find some of the best food to eat in Rome when it comes to non-touristy authentic local cuisine.

 The unadorned and old-fashioned ambiance of one of the very great restaurants in Rome is not just theatrical.
-Just like the decoration, also the Roman food of this popular restaurant in Garbatella working-class neighbourhood perfectly reflects tradition.
+Just like the decoration, also the Roman food of this popular restaurant in the Garbatella working-class neighborhood perfectly reflects tradition.

-This is where to eat in Rome if you feel like trying a dish from the real cucina povera while exploring a neighbourhood far from the tourist path.
+This is where to eat in Rome if you feel like trying a dish from the real cucina povera while exploring a neighborhood far from the tourist path.